 At that moment, time stops.
-It is so unreal.
-My husband, Chad and I are sitting in the NICU waiting room at Children’s Hospital in shock.
+It is unreal.
+My husband, Chad and I are sitting in the NICU waiting room at Children’s Hospital, in shock.

 The doctor and nurse confidently assured us Ian looked great.
 His Apgar scores were high and he was perfectly normal.
-A wave of relief, but too soon, something was wrong!
+A wave of relief washed over me, but too soon.
+Within a day we knew something was wrong!
 Ian was throwing up breast milk, and he had not pooped.
-I knew something was threatening his life . . . which is why he ended up so soon at Children’s Hospital.
+Something was threatening his life .
+He was immediately sent to Children’s Hospital.

-Snapping back to reality, I focus on the sketch the surgeon is creating on the computer screen as he details the procedure–Duodenal atresia–which should correct Ian’s blocked intestines.
-A flash of panic comes over me not about Down Syndrome, but about his life.
+Snapping back to reality, I focus on the sketch the surgeon is creating on the computer screen as he details the procedure–Duodenal atresia–which will correct Ian’s blocked intestines.
+A flash of panic comes over me not about Down syndrome, but about his life.
 Will he die in this surgery?
 He is too little.
 Too fragile.

-Our eyes drift from sketches to peer into Ian’s dark room, which appears to be engulfing his little ‘glass house”.
-Glowing a calming blue with him inside.
-The special effects were really from the Bilirubin lights due to his jaundice, but they seem to display him as extraordinary from the beginning.
+Our eyes drift from sketches to peer into Ian’s dark room, which appears to be engulfing his little ‘glass house.”
+The special effects were really from the Bilirubin lights due to his jaundice, but they seem to display him in an extraordinary light from the beginning.

 He is the voice of reason at that moment, knowing exactly what I need to hear.

-Well, the doctors at Children’s Hospital turn out to be right.
-Ian does have a special super power– that extra chromosome on the 21st.
+The doctors at Children’s Hospital turn out to be right.
+Ian does have a special super power– an extra chromosome on the 21st.

-I hate to admit it, but think I would have fallen into despair if, seconds after birth, we had been told he had something “not quite right” with him.
+I hate to admit it, but I think I would have fallen apart if seconds after birth, we had been told he had something “not quite right” with Ian.
 I would have focused on that abstract worry about what that meant, instead of focusing on how beautiful he was no matter what.

 I believe with all of my heart that these days were created perfectly for me.
-When the doctors did confirm he had Down Syndrome, I was ready to absorb what that meant.
+When the doctors did confirm that Ian had Down syndrome, I was ready to absorb what that meant.
 Looking back, knowing what I now know, I would love to tell my earlier self, “It’s ok, Ian will be challenging, but you will be a better person for being his mom.”

 What do you remember of your child’s unique birth story?
 And how did your beginnings together affect you?